Handling Auto Gratuities and Multiple Payments

 Chapter 1.
 Introduction

 If you treat autograts (auto gratuities) the same as tips, it can be a bit confusing how TouchBistro handles the payment and the distribution of the autograt when a customer uses both cash and one or more credit cards to pay a guest check with an autograt.
-This document will help you understand how TouchBistro handles the autograt and insures the server and house balance out at the end of the server shift.
+This document will help you understand how TouchBistro handles the autograt and ensures the server and house balance out at the end of the server shift.

 Chapter 2.
 Payment